GfSE/SAF-Specification/stakeholders.md

 * Which conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***
-* Which conceptual logical elements are allocated to the physical SOI physical architecture?

-  ***Rationale:  In my role, I have to plan IV&V activities to evaluate the Physical Element as unit under test against the logical concept (specification).***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***